-Method Description "PWON\r" #1500 "PLAY\r" Decimal Example: 80 87 79 78 13 #1500 80 76 65 89 13 Method to Many commands have parameters.
-Examples of these commands are the GO TO CHANNEL command for Enter Parameters TVs and Satellite receivers or GO TO DISC commands for DVD and CD changers.
+Method Description "PWON\r" #1500 "PLAY\r" Decimal Example: 80 87 79 78 13 #1500 80 76 65 89 13 Method to Enter Parameters Many commands have parameters.
+Examples of these commands are the GO_TO_CHANNEL command for TVs and Satellite receivers or GO_TO_DISC commands for DVD and CD changers.
 During driver creation, you are allowed to create macros to embed the parameter in the data that is being entered.
 This creates different problems depending on whether the protocol is a binary or ASCII protocol.
 When entering ASCII parameters, use a modified version of the format that C uses in its printf function.
-Example: This example is a GO TO CHANNEL command where the protocol specifies that the devices need the ASCII command "Channel XXX\r" where the XXX is the three digit (decimal) channel number that is being requested with zeroes padded (on the left) if the number is less than 100.
-The parameter name is CHANNEL\NUMBER.
-ASCII Example: "ChannelHarman Kardon03dCHANNEL NUMBER \r''
+Example: This example is a GO_TO_CHANNEL command where the protocol specifies that the devices need the ASCII command "Channel XXX\r" where the XXX is the three digit (decimal) channel number that is being requested with zeroes padded (on the left) if the number is less than 100.
+The parameter name is CHANNEL_NUMBER.
+ASCII Example: "ChannelHarman Kardon03dCHANNEL_NUMBER \r" Later, at run time when this command is called with the